-This is where we do all the work to understand what the right thing to create is.
-This pre-creative/brief-writing stage is arguably the most important in the whole process.
+This is where we do all the work to understand what the right video to create is.
+This pre-creative/brief-writing stage is arguably the most important in the whole video production process.
 This is often not given enough time in the desire to get on with the hands-on project.
 Needless to say, clear insight gained here is far cheaper to put into action than that gained when the film is finished and delivered.
 It is remarkable how many times I have made films with global brands, only to reach the end of the process and have someone who wasn’t consulted early enough ask, “Why are we making this, anyway?”

 Once we have an agreed creative idea, we can start to organise all the things that are required to accomplish it.
 This will include an outline of the different actors/interviewees, props and locations.
 Making a film is very similar to organising an event.
 The event of physically making the film is called production.

 The first step is to get to an initial assembly cut.
 This is made up of all the best shots, which are pulled into a basic running order.
 This is also called a rough cut.
 The film now goes through a series of back-and-forths between the editor/producer and the various project stakeholders.
-If the editor is ‘chunking’ (splitting) the video for a number of different edits to be shared on social channels, he/she will tend to work on one main output, to get that right before moving on to the other cuts.
-This allows the editor to familiarise himself/herself with the footage, and to establish a style that the stakeholders are happy with.
+If the editor is ‘chunking’ (splitting) the video for a number of different edits to be shared on social channels, they'll tend to work on one main output, to get that right before moving on to the other cuts.
+This allows the editor to familiarise themselves with the footage, and to establish a style that the stakeholders are happy with.